photo credit: Anna Powell Denton

 Scott Guild is a queer writer, musician, teacher, and advocate for prison reform.
-In his twenties he was the lead guitarist and songwriter in New Collisions, a Boston art-pop band that toured with the B-52s, opened for Blondie, and collaborated with Greg Hawkes of The Cars.
-In his thirties he completed the linked novel-and-album Plastic (out this year from Pantheon Books), as well as publishing non-fiction on a number of topics.
+Just out of college, he was the lead guitarist and songwriter in New Collisions, a Boston art-pop band that toured with the B-52s, opened for Blondie, and collaborated with Greg Hawkes of The Cars.
+More recently, he completed the linked novel-and-album Plastic (out this year from Pantheon Books and North Street Records), as well as publishing non-fiction on the carceral state and the climate crisis.

 Contact: